If you would like to fly an aircraft for work, you need a commercial pilot licence (CPL).

 Otherwise, basic instrument flying is optional.

-If you get a CPLH through a non-integrated course, your licence will have a note that it doesn't meet the international standard.
+If you get a CPLH through a non-integrated course, your licence will include a note that it doesn't meet the international standards.

 You can still do the basic instrument flying later.